Anthony Davis Quietly Having Historic Season Amid Trade, Free-Agency Noise

 "Guys are just making shots," he said.
 "I trust my teammates, and they have a lot of confidence knocking down shots."

 On Friday night, in a 128-112 loss to the Portland Trail Blazers, Davis had one of his more pedestrian games in impact and exited in the fourth quarter with a hand injury he tried to play through.
+(The Pelicans announced on Saturday morning that Davis had suffered a left index finger sprain that will sideline him 1-2 weeks.)

 The box score tells a different story.
 If there's such a thing as a quiet 27 points and seven rebounds, Davis managed it.
 These sort of numbers are so routine for him that a game like that qualifies as an off night.
 And he may still have another level to reach.

 "He's still not shooting as many threes as I'd like him to," Gentry said.
 "But he's improved in that area, and he's improved in taking the ball to the basket.
 And just overall, his post stuff, because he's gotten stronger.
 He's got a much stronger base, and he's added more muscle."